jabalazs/jabalazs.github.io/_posts/2018-07-30-workspace_part_1_tmux.md

 categories:
 ---

-In this post I'll explain the basics about tmux, a terminal multiplexer.
-"A multiwhat?"
-Even I don't know what that means, but that's not important; as soon as you see its potential its name won't matter anymore.

-Have you ever had more than one terminal open? in more than one workspace? connected to more than one remote server? tmux is here to save the day.
-Okay, enough with the sales pitch.

-Tmux is a program that runs terminal (is this true? what do I mean with terminal?
-I know it's a server).

-Tmux is a server capable of managing several terminal sessions.
-Your GUI terminal connects to this server, and the server manages your stuff.

 Tmux lets you have several terminal sessions open within only one GUI terminal client, so instead of having this: [show image with lots of GUI terminals open], you can have this: [show image with single tmux session open].

-This not only lets you quickly navigate through your different terminal sessions, but also makes it easier to think about [to make a mental model of], the terminals you have open. [but it also makes it easier to think [build a mental model of] your workspace]<sup>[1](#footnote:mental_model)</sup>.
-<a name="footnote:mental_model.backlink"></a>I know this might not make much
-sense now, but it will become clearer as we go through this tutorial.
+This not only lets you quickly navigate through your different terminal sessions, but also makes it easier to think about the terminals you have open.
+I know this might not make much sense now, but it will become clearer as we go through this tutorial.

-[I know some of these commands might look ugly but trust me, when you realize that you can easily customize them this won't be an issue.]

-Before achieving this though, there are several things that you should know first.
-If you feel comfortable with the tmux basics you can jump straight to the [Commands](#commands) or [Customization](#customization) sections.
-For the rest, tag along.

-During this tutorial I'll be using tmux version 2.1 which is the one available at [Ubuntu Universe](https://packages.ubuntu.com/search?keywords=tmux) for Ubuntu 16.04 (xenial).
+During this tutorial I'll be using tmux version 2.1 which is the one available at [Ubuntu Universe](https://packages.ubuntu.com/search?keywords=tmux) for Ubuntu 16.04 (Xenial).
 Most things that I'll cover here apply to newer versions, and I'll do my best to specify those that don't.

 To verify whether you have tmux installed, and check the version you are